Schnecksville, Pennsylvania: Geography

 Schnecksville is located in northern Lehigh County at 40°40′33″N 75°36′59″W (40.675741, -75.616260), in the western part of North Whitehall Township.

 Pennsylvania Route 309 runs through the middle of the community, leading south through Orefield 7 mi to Interstate 78 on the west side of Allentown.
 To the northwest PA 309 leads through Pleasant Corners 24 mi to Tamaqua.
 Pennsylvania Route 873 begins at PA 309 in Schnecksville and leads north through Neffs 6 mi to Slatington.
 The Trexler Nature Preserve, which is also home to the Trexler Environmental Center and the Lehigh Valley Zoo, is on the southwest side of Schnecksville.

 According to the U.S. Census Bureau, Schnecksville has a total area of 7.0 km2, of which 0.02 sqkm, or 0.28%, are water.
 Schnecksville sits on a ridge at an elevation of about 660 ft above sea level.
 To the west, water flows to Jordan Creek, while to the east water flows to Coplay Creek.
 Both creeks are southeast-flowing tributaries of the Lehigh River and part of the Delaware River watershed.

 Lehigh Valley Zoo

-Schnecksville is home to the Lehigh Valley Zoo, a 29 acre zoo that is open year round.
+Schnecksville is home to the Lehigh Valley Zoo, a 29 acre zoo that is open year-round.

-Crystal Spring Farm

-Schnecksville is home to one of the area's top dairy farms, the Crystal Spring dairy farm.
-The farm has been in operation for over 100 years and has a store that sells homemade and homegrown products.
-A specialty of the store is homemade ice cream, which is made fresh daily.